Six Flags Great Adventure: Weber/Anderson era (2010–2019)

 In 2012, Great Adventure introduced SkyScreamer, a 242 ft Funtime StarFlyer, that soars riders in a 98 ft circle at speeds over 43 mph, that opened in the spring of 2012, along with bumper cars, flying elephants, and a musical themed scrambler that opened in the newly transformed area Adventure Alley (formerly Fantasy Forest area around the Big Wheel).
-On February 13, 2012, Six Flags Hurricane Harbor New Jersey announced a new major water attraction King Cobra, that is the first in the United States.
-The ride Falls at Hurricane Harbor New Jersey was proposed to get a transformation, giving it a trapdoor release in 2012, but was later cancelled for the new attraction King Cobra.
 Furthermore, in 2012, Six Flags Great Adventure removed two of its four Johnny Rockets food stands, one located in Plaza Del Carnival and the other in the Boardwalk.
 Both were replaced with a new food stand named Totally Kickin' Chicken.

 On August 30, 2012, Six Flags combined its 125 acre Great Adventure Park with its 350 acre Wild Safari animal park to form the 510 acre Six Flags Great Adventure & Safari park, the second-largest theme park in the world, after Disney's Animal Kingdom.

 A 4th Dimension roller coaster was opened in spring 2016, called The Joker.

 In 2017, Six Flags added Justice League: Battle For Metropolis a 4D dark ride.

 The ride Cyborg Cyber Spin opened in spring of 2018.

 Wonder Woman: Lasso of Truth, a large scale custom Zamperla pendulum ride, was opened in 2019.

 During the 2018 off-season, El Diablo was removed from the park and was relocated to La Ronde, where it reopened as Chaos.

 In June 2019, the park completed a 23.5 MW solar facility, the largest net-metered solar farm in New Jersey.
 It produces around 30 million kWh per year, equivalent to most of the park's electricity needs.
 The facility includes 11 MW of solar canopy over the carpark.
 The facility was announced in March 2015.